-Debridement of the sinus cavity is a procedure commonly performed following endoscopic sinus surgery (ESS).
-It involves transnasal insertion of the endoscope for visualization and parallel insertion of various instruments for the purpose of removal of postsurgical crusting, residua of dissolvable spacers, coagulum, early synechiae, or devitalized bone or mucosa.
-It may also be utilized to remove crusts or debris in patients with longstanding chronic sinusitis with persistent sinonasal inflammation who have undergone sinus surgery in the past.
+Debridement of the sinus cavity is a procedure most commonly performed following endoscopic sinus surgery (ESS) as well as for other sinonasal disorders.
+It involves transnasal insertion of the endoscope for visualization and parallel insertion of various instruments for the purpose of removal of crusting (postsurgical or otherwise), residua of dissolvable spacers, coagulum, early synechiae, intranasal necrotic residue or devitalized bone or mucosa.
+It may also be utilized to remove crusts or debris in patients with longstanding chronic sinusitis with persistent sinonasal inflammation who may have undergone sinus surgery in the past or in cases of immunosuppressed patients with suspected invasive fungal sinusitis.
 It is performed under local or general anesthesia in a suitably equipped office or operating room, depending on the clinical circumstances of the case.

 It is the position of the Academy that postoperative debridement aids healing and optimizes the ability to achieve open, functional sinus cavities.
 This also facilitates optimal instillation of topical therapies and saline irrigations, long-term disease surveillance, and endoscopically-derived cultures.

-Similar improvement in control of inflammation and secondary infection is obtained by debridement in other subtypes of chronic sinusitis patients; particularly in recurrent/persistent bacterial infections and/or fungal sinusitis.
-Debridement may also be required in patients with chronic crusting in the setting of previous endoscopic tumor surgery and/or paranasal sinus radiation.
+Similar improvement in control of inflammation and secondary infection is obtained by debridement in other subtypes of acute and chronic sinusitis patients; particularly in recurrent/persistent bacterial infections and/or fungal sinusitis.
+Debridement may also be required in patients with chronic crusting in the setting of previous endoscopic tumor surgery, intranasal drug abuse and/or paranasal sinus radiation.

-- The frequency with which the above mentioned procedure should be performed is a clinical judgement best made by the surgeon and determined on a case-by-case basis, with the patients clinical interests as the criteria of need.
-Setting an arbitrary limit on the number of debridements does not account for variability between patients in the healing process or severity of disease and can significantly jeopardize the quality of care which patients receive and negatively affect the overall outcome of ESS.
+- The frequency with which the above mentioned procedure should be performed is a clinical judgement best made by the surgeon and determined on a case-by-case basis, with the patient’s clinical interests as the criteria of need.
+Setting an arbitrary limit on the number of debridements does not account for variability between patients in the healing process, patient compliance with intranasal care or severity of disease and can significantly jeopardize the quality of care which patients receive and negatively affect the overall outcome of ESS.

-Sinus surgery is unilateral in nature as are debridements done thereafter.
-Payments for these procedures should be also.
+- Sinus surgery is unilateral in nature as are debridements done thereafter.
+Payments for these procedures should also be based on laterality.

 Important Disclaimer Notice (Updated 7/31/14)